Sinuessa: History

+The fate of the Pentapolis was tragic and marked the end of Auruncan independence:

+Destruction (314 BC): During the Second Samnite War, the cities of Ausona, Minturnae, and Vescia were destroyed by the Romans in a particularly violent manner (a "genocide" according to some sources), putting an end to Auruncan resistance.

+Roman Refoundation: Rome refounded the strategic centers for control of the territory and the Appian Way (the construction of which, let's always remember, began in 312 BC):

+Suessa Aurunca: Refounded as a Latin colony in 313 BC. (the later Sessa Aurunca).
+Minturnae and Sinuessa: Refounded as maritime Roman colonies in 296 BC.

-Sinuessa seems to have rapidly risen into a place of importance; but its territory was severely ravaged in 217 BCE by Hannibal, whose cavalry carried their devastations up to the very gates of the town.
+Hannibal, whose cavalry carried their devastations up to the very gates of the town.
 It subsequently endeavored, in common with Minturnae and other coloniae maritimae, to establish its exemption from furnishing military levies; but this was overruled, while there was an enemy with an army in Italy.
 At a later period (191 BCE) Sinuessa again attempted, but with equal ill success, to procure a similar exemption from the naval service.
 Its position on the Appian Way doubtless contributed greatly to the prosperity of Sinuessa; for the same reason it is frequently incidentally mentioned by Cicero, and we learn that Julius Caesar halted there for a night on his way from Brundisium to Rome, in 49 BCE.
 It is noticed also by Horace on his journey to Brundusium, as the place where he met with his friends Varius and Virgil.

 The fertility of its territory, and especially of the neighbouring ridge of the Mons Massicus, so celebrated for its wines, must also have tended to promote the prosperity of Sinuessa, but we hear little of it under the Roman Empire.
 It received a body of military colonists, apparently under the Triumvirate, but did not retain the rank of a colonia and is termed by Pliny as well as the Liber Coloniarum only an oppidum, or ordinary municipal town.
 It was the furthest town in Latium, as that geographical term was understood in the days of Strabo and Pliny, or Latium adjectum, as the latter author terms it; and its territory extended to the river Savo, which formed the limit between Latium and Campania.
 At an earlier period indeed Polybius reckoned it a town of Campania, and Ptolemy follows the same classification, as he makes the Liris the southern limit of Latium; but the division adopted by Strabo and Pliny is probably the most correct.
 The Itineraries all notice Sinuessa as a still existing town on the Appian Way, and place it nine miles from Minturnae, which is, however, considerably short of the true distance.
 In his Meditations, written around AD 180, the emperor Marcus Aurelius notes that his friend Junius Rusticus sent a letter to Marcus's mother from Sinuessa.

-The period of its destruction is unknown.
+The city was the (purported) location of the Pseudo-Council of Sinuessa in AD 303.
+The period of its actual destruction is unknown.